nstroude1/configure-ad/README.md

 Step 3

 <p>
-I created a Vitual Machine which will act as a server to which I will install Azure to act as a Domain Controller.
+I created a Virtual Machine which will act as a server to which I will install Azure to act as a Domain Controller.
-  1.
+  A.
 </p>
 <br />